klyw1998/LiangyaweiKuang/courses.md

 ~~__IP__: in plan;~~

 # Aparecium
-I Finished 40 credits officially in the first one and a half years during my MPhil.
+I Finished 40 credits officially in the first one and a half years of my MPhil.
-Most courses I learned are based on my interests as a high GPA via carefully selected courses is not needed for a postgraduate researcher.
+Most courses I learned are based on my interests since a high GPA via carefully selected courses is not needed for a postgraduate researcher.
-Some courses I learned are to boost my research, some are from my friends' suggestions (usually my friends are researchers).
+Some courses I learned are to boost my research, some are from my friends' suggestions (usually my friends are also researchers).
-A few courses I have to self-study via material from other universities, as there are no such related courses in HKUST.
+A few courses I have to self-study via material from other universities, as there are no such related courses at HKUST.
 I do not want to take any course in the last semester...Just DO RESEARCH!!!!⏰🏃‍♂️

 ### By the way: